teddav/nargo-beta3-compiler-bug/README.md

 This only happens with `nargo execute`.
 When running in test mode, everything runs fine.
 This also only happens if the Date is passed as an input to the circuit.
 If Date is initialized in `main`, then everything is fine

+### intuition

+Actually I have no idea for now.. 😅
+But the bug happens because of the first `if` condition.
+Even though it doesn't enter the `if`.
+When removing the `if`, it runs correctly

 ## Minimal code

 I tried to reduce the code to a minimal.
 I kept the idea of the Date since that's where I found the bug.